 Admission: €8/adult, €5/child/student/senior.
 Booking advised.

-Perhaps the most famous event to ever take place in Ireland, the 1916 Rising echoes throughout so many of Dublin’s main attractions – and Richmond Barracks is no exception.
-3,000 revolutionaries from that time were held right here, including most of the signatories of the Proclamation of the Irish Republic and 77 key female rebels.
+The 1916 Rising is one of the most famous events to ever take place in Ireland.
+It echoes throughout many Dublin museums and attractions – and Richmond Barracks is no exception.
+3,000 revolutionaries involved in the rebellion were held here.
+Among them were the signatories of the Proclamation of the Irish Republic and 77 leading female rebels.

 Dublin city is no concrete jungle: it’s dotted with open spaces where you can stretch your legs, get some fresh air and soak up nature.
 First among them is Phoenix Park, one of the largest urban parks in Europe and unique in Dublin.
 It’s home to a beautiful array of local flora and fauna, as well as historic built heritage: nestled within the park is Áras an Uachtaráin, the home of the president of Ireland; as well as Farmleigh, past home of the Guinness family; medieval